ddovbii/colony-workshop/content/intro/40_topics.md

 * How to increase your developer's productivity with self-service and DevOps ready integrations.

-* How to control your cloud cost through automation.
+* How to control your cloud costs through automation.

  ![40_page](/images/intro/graduate.png)